+TRANSIENT

 A student currently working toward a graduate degree at another university may earn graduate credit at Ohio University to be transferred to the other university.

 You may be admitted to transient status by submitting a transient student application and Residency Information form, the appropriate application fee, and an official statement of good standing from the dean of the graduate school in which you are enrolled.

-You must request permission each semester to register at Ohio University as a transient student
+You must request permission each semester to register at Ohio University as a transient student.

-Admission Conditions
+ADMISSION CONDITIONS

 Unconditional (Final) Admission

 Students approved by the major department for unqualified admission to a graduate degree program are given unconditional admission.